 * Go Holistic - Many people are sensitive to the fragrances and chemicals in cleaning supplies and toiletries.
 Seeking out healthy alternatives can save you from allergies and headaches.
 Consider basics like baking soda, vinegar, and essential oils for weekly cleaning.

 (toothpaste, mouthwash, salt scrubs, body moisturizer, hair conditioner, etc).
+You can purchase both in cost friendly large containers from stores like Costco.

 Eco friendly brand soaps and toiletries are handy for the things that you don't want to DIY.